webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 it relates to using the texture with usage `TEXTURE_BINDING`.
 You can still use a single layer of a cubemap or 2d-array as a 2d texture as a `RENDER_ATTACHMENT`.

+To put it another way, you must use this same view dimension when using the texture in a bind group.
+You can still use the `2d` dimension, even if the `textureBindingViewDimension` is `2d-array` or `cube` when using the texture in as a render target.

-In compatibility mode, using the texture with another type of view will generate a validation error
+In compatibility mode, using the texture in a bind group with another type of view will generate a validation error.

 ```js
 // a view of cubeTexture as a 2d array with 6 layers